Gear

 Proprietary OSMO™ Fabric

 The ultralight backpacking category has entered into a kind of material arms race.
-Fabric manufacturers and cottage companies are pushing the envelope to create lighter, stronger, and more efficient materials and Nemo is no exception.
+Fabric manufacturers and cottage companies are pushing the envelope to create lighter, stronger, and more efficient materials and NEMO is no exception.
 According to the brand, their “high-performance, proprietary OSMO poly-nylon ripstop fabric has 4x better water repellency and 3x less stretch when wet.”
 The OSMO™ fabric feels slick yet durable, with a grid pattern reminiscent of Dyneema Gridstop.

 Even though it didn’t rain on my test trip in the Eastern Sierra, I did my best to simulate rain by using a water bottle to douse the tent from all angles and by pouring water under the tub.
 The Hornet OSMO passed the test with no leaks or seepage, but only time and continued use will reveal the OSMO™ fabric’s weather-proofing and durability.